seamplex/feenox/README4hackers.md

 These steps are flexible enough so as to be integrated into containerization technologies (e.g. Docker files), continuous integration schemes (e.g. Github actions) or to suit any other particular needs (e.g. servers with custom PETSc installations or clusters multi-node MPI communication schemes).
 For instance, it is also possible to generate custom `.deb` (or `.rpm`) packages and make the server's `apt` manager to fetch and install them without needing to compile the source code at all.

 Following the Unix rule of diversity, different compilers, both for the C code part of FeenoX as for the code in the dependencies (and their dependencies) can be used.
-So far we tested
+So far there were tested

  - GCC (free)
  - Clang (free)